 There’s been a lot of interest in the ketogenic diet over the past five years.
-Prominent celebrities have tried it, including basketball superstar LeBron James, who was on the diet for 67 days in 2014 and lost 9 kilograms, his 6-foot 7-inch frame emerging a whole lot leaner than it had been.
+Prominent celebrities have tried it, including basketball superstar LeBron James, who was on a diet for 67 days in 2014 and lost 9 kilograms, his 6-foot 7-inch frame emerging much cleaner than it had been.

-This is combined with a restriction of carbohydrates, including complex carbohydrates, such as wholegrains, and all kinds of sugar (simple carbohydrates), such as soft drinks and fruit.
+This is combined with a restriction of carbohydrates, including complex carbohydrates, such as whole grains, and all kinds of sugar (simple carbohydrates), such as soft drinks and fruit.

-Over the years, the ketogenic diet has been called many things: the modified Paleo diet, the Atkins diet, the LCHF (low-carb, high-fat) diet, and the Primal diet.
+Over the years, the ketogenic diet has been called many things: the modified Paleo and ketogenic diet, the Atkins diet, the LCHF (low-carb, high-fat) diet, and the Primal diet.
 At its core, however, the ketogenic diet simply uses a scientific principle called ketosis – a metabolic state in which the body uses fat instead of glycogen (the form in which carbohydrates are stored in the body) as the primary source of energy.
 This, in turn, creates weight loss.

 Once the body’s glycogen supply dries up, it starts breaking down fat to produce ketones in the liver, which are then used as energy.
 Since insulin is produced to regulate the glucose levels in the blood, low-carb diets may improve the body’s insulin sensitivity and reduce insulin resistance, one of the major causes of diabetes.

 Dubai-based entrepreneur, 25-year-old Safwan Sabqi, lost 11 kilograms in the first month of following a ketogenic diet.
-“I had a high body-fat percentage, and weight loss depends on metabolism which can vary and be restrictive, depending on one’s body.
+“I had a high body-fat percentage, and weight loss depends on metabolism, which can vary and be restrictive, depending on one’s body.
 But I had never seen this kind of success with any other diet before,” Sabqi says.

 In the next two months, Sabqi lost 13 more kilograms, bringing his total weight loss to 24kg in three months.
-“I did break the diet a few times by eating high-carb foods – they’re really tough to resist – but I also worked out diligently for 20 minutes a day,” he adds.
+“I did break the diet a few times by eating high-carb foods – they’re tough to resist – but I also worked out diligently for 20 minutes a day,” he adds.

-While Sabqi practised the diet unsupervised, relying entirely on information from the internet, experts warn against this.
+While Sabqi practiced the diet unsupervised, relying entirely on information from the internet, experts warn against this.
 Professor Thomas N Seyfried from Boston College, who has extensively researched the diet, urges people to be cautious.
 “Ketogenic diets can be very unhealthy if consumed in excess amounts.

-Individual factors need to be considered too: serious exercisers and athletes need a certain amount of carbohydrates for good muscle health.
+Individual factors need to be considered, too: serious exercisers and athletes need a certain amount of carbohydrates for good muscle health.
 Since vegetarians have few protein sources in the absence of legumes, this poses another challenge that requires careful monitoring.